Kartikgarg260501/NLP-Project---IIITL/README.md

 # NLP-Course-GFG
-This course is having all the codes and datasets sued in Natural Language Processing Course by GFG
+This course is having all the codes and datasets sued in Natural Language Processing Course .